sass/sass/doc-src/SASS_CHANGELOG.md

 ### Smaller Improvements

+* `@extend` can now extend selectors within selector pseudoclasses such as `:not` and `:matches`.
+This also means that placeholder selectors can be used within selector pseudoclasses.

 * When using colors in SassScript, the original representation of the color will be preserved wherever possible.
 If you write `#f00`, it will be rendered as `#f00`, not as `red` or `#ff0000`.
 In compressed mode, Sass will continue to